welainom/BlueStamp-Engineering-William-Liu/index.md

 After this, I plan to add a second modification to my project, but I have not decided what to add yet.

 ![Headstone Image](schematicccc.png)
-*wire the remaining two ultrasonic sensors similarly This is the final schematic, including the bluetooth modification.
+*wire the remaining two ultrasonic sensors similarly <br>
+This is the final schematic, including the bluetooth modification.

 # Third Milestone: